 Reviews and media coverage about the NCACL Cultural Diversity Database (CDD).

-Join the conversation and spread the word through your social networks:
+Join the conversation and spread the word about the NCACL databases through your social networks.

 Review: Australian Council for Educational Research (ACER)

 Culturally diverse children’s books

 Teachers looking for culturally diverse Australian children’s books can search a new, free database, compiled by volunteers at the National Centre for Australian Children’s Literature.
 The searchable fields include Australian Curriculum and Early Years Learning Framework codes.

 September 4 2019

 “…It is so important, in our ever-changing world with its increasing global and multicultural nature, along with the increase in influences of social and multi-media, that our young people are exposed to a diversity in literature.
 Not only does this enable them to live in another’s shoes, but it also enables them to read more widely and diversely, thus becoming critical and diverse users of texts.”

 Reading Time, | Newsletter | June 22 2019 | Liz Derouet

 Media coverage: ACCESS , June 2019, Vol. 33, No. 2, pp. 48–51.